Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 To view board items in a table view, click the Table View icon (1).

-Columns are editable and rows can sorted, filtered or dragged up and down individually or as groups to reflect ranking, priority or other desired order (2).
+Columns are editable and rows can be sorted, filtered, or dragged up and down individually or as groups to reflect ranking, priority, or other desired order (2).

-This board shows all the items on that board in an easy to navigate, editable list.
-Similar to a spreadsheet, you can use your mouse, arrows, or hot keys to navigate fluidly through the rows and can edit values (3).
+This board shows all the items on that board in an easy-to-navigate, editable list.
+Similar to a spreadsheet, you can use your mouse, arrows, or hot keys to navigate fluidly through the rows and edit values (3).

 DevStride provides a powerful, two-dimensional view with multiple options available along the x and y axes.

 You can then select the information you would like to see in the columns.
-Here, we are showing assignees team in the rows (2) an Status in the columns (3).
+Here, we are showing the assignee's team in the rows (2) and Status in the columns (3).

 You can change what appears on the x vs. the y axis by selecting the switch icon (4).